-I wanted to check my phone for any messages from Carrie.
+I wanted to check my phone for any messages from Kari.
 It wasn't like her to stay quiet this long and besides, she didn't even tell me what she thought of Sam.
 And my suspicions were correct; I didn't have any message from her.

-Carrie, what's up?
+Kari, what's up?
 You have never been this quiet before.